 - Vitamin D has a major role in your natural sleep cycles.
 Low levels of this vitamin deters melatonin production and may affect the consistency of sleep, causing insomnia, sleep apnea, restless leg syndrome or frequent waking.

-Why You Need To Optimize Your Vitamin D Levels
+Why Optimize Vitamin D Levels ?

 Here are 9 reasons to get your Vitamin D levels checked and start supplementing if needed.